Coperfectly Hopfian Groups and Shape Fibrator's Properties: Coperfectly Hopfian Groups and Group Incommensurability

-First note that perfectly-Hopfian groups are Hopfian groups by definition and that no perfect group can be perfectly-Hopfian.
-Also, all ultra-Hopfian groups that are not perfect are perfectly-Hopfian.
-Furthermore, all non-perfect simple groups are perfectly-Hopfian (since they do not have a proper normal subgroup isomorphic to a factor group of itself).
-Note that, the simple groups $\mathbb{Z}_p$, $p$-prime, are examples of perfectly-Hopfian and ultra-Hopfian groups, that are not hyper-Hopfian groups.
+A group $G$ is called {\it coperfectly Hopfian} if every homomorphism $\varphi:G \to G$ with $\varphi(G) \unlhd G$ and $G/{\varphi(G)}$ perfect, is an automorphism.
+First note that coperfectly Hopfian groups are Hopfian groups by definition and that no perfect group can be coperfectly Hopfian.
+Also, all ultra-Hopfian groups that are not perfect are coperfectly Hopfian.
+Furthermore, all non-perfect simple groups are coperfectly Hopfian (since they do not have a proper normal subgroup isomorphic to a factor group of itself).
+Note that the simple groups $\mathbb{Z}_p$, $p$-prime, are examples of coperfectly Hopfian and ultra-Hopfian groups that are not hyper-Hopfian groups.